deepaksood619/deepaksood619.github.io/docs/knowledge/others/politics/types-of-governments.md

 ### Imperialism

-a policy of extending a country's power and influence through colonization, use of military force, or other means.
+A policy of extending a country's power and influence through colonization, use of military force, or other means.

+Imperialism is the highest form of capitalism

 ### Sectarianism